 Number of shares = ( account size ) / ( number of positions * stock price * stock ATR )

 Notice that with ATR in the denominator, you buy more shares when the market is calm and less when the market is manic...

 ...because ATR is low in quiet times but high when things are going pear-shaped.

-Also, note that with your account size in the numerator, you buy more shares as it grows, compounding it rapidly.
+Also, note that with your account size in the numerator, you buy more shares as it grows, which compounds it rapidly.

-It's a remarkably simple position size calculator for stocks, but it's the difference between massive success (the type of money that lasts for generations in your family) and driving your account to zero.
+This is a remarkably simple position size calculator for stocks, but it's the difference between massive success (the type of money that lasts for generations) and driving your account to zero.

 - You must know the risk you can handle, which only comes from trading with real money in real-time

 - Be a professional and treat your trading like a business

 - By measuring volatility with the average true range you can make a position size calculator for stocks that is light years ahead of the crowd